arun-custom/NetCom-Phonegap-5-Day/day_3/README.md

 ## In-Class Exercise: The Social Network
 - We will be creating a user manager app in class that will utilize a few Cordova APIs.
-- To start though, let's take some time and create a front-end for the application using AngularJS with HTML and CSS.
-- Your front end must have a user registration page that takes in a first name, last name, email, and profile picture.
-- On the registration page your app should have two options - take a new photo and select a photo from the camera roll.
-- When a user selects a photo have the app display the photo in an element of your choice.
-- It must also have a user list page where you can view all of the users in the database.
-- Lastly, the app must have a user detail page that provides information about a specific user.
+- The front end has already been completed for you [here](social_network_starter_app/).
+- Your job is to activate the functionality using the MyAPI Members endpoint.
 - Here are the API endpoints you will need:
 	- `GET /members` -> Retrieve all members
 	- `GET /members/:id` -> Get one member
 	- `POST /members` -> Create a new member
 	- `PUT /members/:id` -> Update a member
 	- `DELETE /members/:id` -> Delete a member
-- **Bonus:** Implement Angular animations to smoothly transition between pages.
+- **Bonus:** Implement different jQuery Mobile transitions to smoothly navigate between pages.

 ## FileTransfer API
 - The FileTransfer API allows you to upload and download files using the native device.